-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 for YCOE Schools - Board of Trustees Meeting - November 2021) for YCOE Schools - Board of Trustees Meetings: November 2022, February 2023 and April 2023) Priority 1: Basic Pupils in the school district have sufficient access to the standards- aligned instructional materials.
-100% of students in Cesar Chavez Community School and Dan Jacobs School programs have access to instructional materials in the areas of Language Arts, Math, History/Social Sciences, and Science.
-The staff has confirmed that we have enough instructional materials for pupils currently enrolled in our programs.
-Textbooks for Cesar Chavez Community School and Dan Jacobs School are correlated to the California State Content Standards.
-(Instructional Materials Resolution, September 8, 2020) the standards-aligned instructional materials.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 for YCOE Schools - Board of Trustees Meeting - November 2021) for YCOE Schools - Board of Trustees Meetings: November 2022, February 2023 and April 2023) Priority 1: Basic Pupils in the school district have sufficient access to the standards- aligned instructional materials. the standards-aligned instructional materials.
 (Resolution #21- 100% of pupils in Cesar Chavez Community School and Dan Jacobs have sufficient access to the standards-aligned instructional materials.
-(Resolution #22-23/08: Regarding Sufficiency or Insufficiency of Instructional Materials, 2022-2023.
+(Resolution #22- 23/08: Regarding Sufficiency or Insufficiency of Instructional Materials, 2022-2023.
 Public hearing held on September 13, 2022) 100% of pupils have sufficient access to the standards-aligned instructional materials.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1: Basic School facilities are maintained in good repair.
 Cesar Chavez: YCOE conducted a FIT survey of the site and found it to be in fair or good order for most systems inspected and a rating of fair overall.
 The FIT report was conducted in December 2020.
 (SARC January 2021) Dan Jacobs: Yolo County Office of Education Support Operations Services is not responsible for maintenance of the facility; however, YCOE did conduct the FIT.
 Overall, the facility serves the purpose for which it is used.
 It has a few minor deficiencies that need to be addressed.
-(SARC January 2021) Cesar Chavez: YCOE conducted a FIT survey of the site and found it to be in fair or good order for most systems inspected and a rating of fair overall.
-The FIT report was conducted in October 2021.
-(SARC - School Facility Good Repair Status - January 2022) Dan Jacobs: Yolo County Office of Education Support Operations Services is not responsible for maintenance of the facility; however, YCOE did conduct the FIT.
-Overall, the facility serves the purpose for which it is used, with an overall rating of fair.
-The FIT was conducted in December 2021.
-(SARC - School Facility Good Repair Cesar Chavez: YCOE conducted a FIT survey in January 2023 and noted that the campus looks well maintained and will need paint before the next school year.
+(SARC January 2021) Dan Jacobs: Yolo County Office of Education Support Operations Services is not responsible for maintenance of the facility; however, YCOE did conduct the FIT.
+Overall, the Cesar Chavez: YCOE conducted a FIT survey in January 2023 and noted that the campus looks well maintained and will need paint before the next school year.
 Overall, the facility rating was GOOD.
 (SARC -School Facility Conditions & Planned Improvements - January 2023).
 Dan Jacobs: Yolo County Office of Education Support Operations Services is not responsible for the maintenance of the facility; however, YCOE does conduct the FIT report.
 The report was conducted in January 2023 with an overall rating of FAIR.
 (SARC - School Facility & Planned Improvements - January 2023) 100% of Facilities receive a "Good Status" on their FIT review.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Status - January 2022) Priority 2: State Standards The implementation of state board adopted academic content and performance standards for all students. and Dan Jacobs 100% of students in our Cesar Chavez Community School and Dan Jacobs School programs have access to state boardadopted academic content and performance standards through Edgenuity.
-These standards are implemented in all classrooms for all students with all components scoring a 3 of 5 or better, with the exception of World Languages which scored a 1 of 5 on the Local Indicator self-reflection tool presented to the board on 06/28/2022.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Status - January 2022) Priority 2: State Standards The implementation of state board adopted academic content and performance standards for all students. and Dan Jacobs 100% of students in our Cesar Chavez Community School and Dan Jacobs School programs have access to state board- adopted academic content and performance standards through Edgenuity.
+These standards are implemented in all classrooms for all students with all components scoring a 3 of 5 or better, with the exception of World Languages which scored a 1 of 5 on the Local Indicator self- reflection tool presented to the board on 06/28/2022.
 (SARC - Quality, Currency, Availability of Textbooks and Other Instructional Materials - January 2022) access to state board- adopted academic content and performance standards through Edgenuity.
 (SARC - Quality, Currency, Availability of Textbooks and Other Instructional Materials - January Maintain 100% of students have access to state board adopted academic content and performance standards through Edgenuity.